usc-cosmolab/hackspace/2019-10-04/readme.md

 ## Miniconda

 *Conda* is a very useful (and widely used) program to manage package installation and environments.
-We will talk more about this next week, but if you don't already have •conda• available on your machine (check with `which conda`), install it by downloading the appropriate bash script installer from [here](https://docs.conda.io/en/latest/miniconda.html), and executing it with `bash Mini<tab>`.
+We will talk more about this next week, but if you don't already have *conda* available on your machine (check with `which conda`), install it by downloading the appropriate bash script installer from [here](https://docs.conda.io/en/latest/miniconda.html), and executing it with `bash Mini<tab>`.
 We briefly discussed the concept of an "environment"; again, we will go into more detail next week on this.